 KPMG’s Survey of Sustainability Reporting 2020 identified the three most prioritized SDGs – goals 8 (Decent Work and Economic Growth), 12 (Responsible Consumption and Production) and 13 (Climate Action) – and the three least prioritized SDGs – goals 2 (Zero Hunger), 14 (Life Below Water) and 15 (Life on Land).

 This leads to the risk of certain goals being left behind.
 One issue with the SDGs is that they are non-binding; this is something that recent initiatives, such as the European Union’s Green Deal, hopes to address.
-For companies though, it’s not only the legislation and regulation that matter – there are financial risks to societal and climate change, which are increasing in both likelihood and impact.[i]
+For companies though, it’s not only the legislation and regulation that matter – there are financial risks to societal and climate change, which are increasing in both likelihood and impact.[ii]
 Furthermore, there is an increasing expectation, from a growing number of stakeholders – including shareholders, customers, employees, investors, etc. – for companies to operate in a sustainable way.

 People look to the board and ask whether we want to focus on sustainability or profitability.
 We need to express the equation in a different way and say that we want to be a profitable company by being sustainable.
 It will be positive for the employees, stakeholders, clients, and the growth will follow eventually.